 - Stay current with the latest technical equipment and videography and editing techniques.
 Proactively seek new, efficient ways to accomplish tasks and professional development to improve skills.

-- Comfort with the technical aspects of broadcast field camera equipment and post production equipment and able to trouble-shoot in a self-directed manner when technical challenges arise.
+- Be comfortable with the technical aspects of broadcast field camera equipment and post production equipment and able to trouble-shoot in a self-directed manner when technical challenges arise.

 - Communicate effectively and professionally; handle multiple tasks and priorities; adhere to production timelines and budgets; meet all deadlines.

-- Maintain the standards of journalistic ethics and excellence described in Ethical Guidelines for Editorial Staff: http://bami.uwex.edu/broadcasting-and-media-innovations-ethical-guidelines.
+- Maintain the standards of journalistic ethics and excellence described in Ethics for Editorial and Executive Staff which can be found online at: https://wpt4.org/about-wpt/.

 - Effectively engage diverse perspectives and experiences in all workplace interactions and demonstrate respect for others in all workplace relationships.